A globally competitive and innovative education and training system, producing informed, socially conscious and empowered citizenry.

 - Developing and supporting programmes, services and activities geared towards personal and national development

 - Providing guidance in financial management for all educational institutions and affiliated agencies.

 Mission Statement To provide strategic leadership and policy direction for quality education for all Jamaicans to maximize their potential, contribute to national development and compete effectively in the global economy.
-Vision StatementA customer-centred, performance oriented education system producing globally competitive, socially conscious Jamaican citizens.
-The National Shared VisionEach learner will maximize his/her potential in an enriching learner centred education environment with maximum use of learning technologies supported by committed qualified competent effective and professional educators and staff.
-The education system will equitable and accessible with full attendance to Grade 11.Accountability, transparency and performance are the hallmarks of system that is excellent, self sustaining, resourced and welcomes full stakeholder participation.Every Child Can Learn…Every Child Must Learn.
+Vision StatementA customer-centred, performance-oriented education system producing globally competitive, socially conscious Jamaican citizens.
+The National Shared VisionEach learner will maximize his/her potential in an enriching learner-centred education environment with maximum use of learning technologies supported by committed qualified competent effective and professional educators and staff.
+The education system will equitable and accessible with full attendance to Grade 11.Accountability, transparency and performance are the hallmarks of a system that is excellent, self-sustaining, resourced and welcomes full stakeholder participation.Every Child Can Learn…Every Child Must Learn.